satakagi/mapsForWebWS2020-docs/QuadTreeCompositeTilingAndVectorTileStandard.md

 Note that, the in-line deployment of such tiles may seem inefficient at first glance, but this is not always the case.
 Most geographic information has an irregularly shaped area, not a square area.
 So if you only manage areas of geographic information in bounding boxes (which WMS GetCapabilities does), tile expansion with a sequence function like the one shown in the next section, will in many cases result in inefficient http requests outside the effective area.
 With in-line deployed data, such inefficiencies are essentially non-existent.

-#### Example 2: Equally divided tile pyramid generated dynamically by javascript
+#### Case 2: Equally divided tile pyramid generated dynamically by javascript

  The other is to include logic in the layer with javascript defining the structure of the tile pyramid (it's a simple sequence-like function, so it can be written in a few dozen lines of short logic)